rlpowell/mw_pather/README.md

-Docker to run a path-finding web app for locations in Morrowind.
+Container to run a path-finding web app for locations in Morrowind.

 Launch with ./run_mw_pather.sh